Investing on the UKCS

 We will do everything possible to make sure this vital UK sector receives the right support, working with government and the industry to address the immediate situation, while delivering further priorities that help bridge to the future.
 To that end, the OGA wants to maintain confidence in existing investment, prevent the unplanned removal of capital, and attract new investment into the basin.

-Whether you are an existing investor, an interested party, or just looking for information on the UKCS, please contact us at email@example.com
+Whether you are an existing investor, interested part or are just looking for more information on the UKCS, please contact us at firstname.lastname@example.org